Day One

 Various locations

-The university bill (UBill) is the source for communicating university charges to students electronically via AccessPlus.
-Learn about payment plans, how to pay your UBill, how to set up third party access, and utilizing financial aid toward UBill charges.
+The university bill (U-Bill) is how we communicate about university charges to you electronically.
+Learn about payment options, how to pay your U-Bill, how to release information to third parties, and use financial aid toward U-Bill charges.

 0127 Curtiss Hall

-Iowa State sorority and fraternity leaders and staff will talk about the benefits of sorority and fraternity membership by sharing stories of academic and civic engagement, friendship, leadership, and social justice.
+Leaders and staff from Iowa State’s sororities and fraternities will talk about the benefits of sorority and fraternity membership by sharing stories of academic and civic engagement, friendship, leadership, and social justice.
 The session will cover why students choose to join, how to join each of our four councils, and what the experience will be like after joining.

 1060 Hixson-Lied Student Success Center

-The university bill (UBill) is the source for communicating university charges to students electronically via AccessPlus.
-Learn about payment plans, how to pay your UBill, how to set up third party access, and utilizing financial aid toward UBill charges.
+The university bill (U-Bill) is how we communicate about university charges to you electronically.
+Learn about payment options, how to pay your U-Bill, how to release information to third parties, and use financial aid toward U-Bill charges.

 0127 Curtiss Hall